Diagnostic Labwork and Imaging

-When you get a pet for the first time, making sure your new friend receives all appropriate treatment and services is vital to their overall health and happiness.
-We provide Veterinary Diagnostic Labs for all of our patients across the DC Metro area in order to make sure your pet gets to live the happy and painless life they deserve.
-We offer state of the art equipment with digital x-ray, blood and urine analysis, and telemedicine radiology/ultrasound.
+When you get a cat for the first time, making sure your new friend receives all appropriate diagnostics and treatments needed is vital to their overall health and happiness.
+We offer state of the art equipment with digital x-ray, in-house blood and urine analysis, comprehensive reference lab testing when needed, and telemedicine is available for imaging review.

 Even when your pet is healthy, bi-annual exams are vital.
 When treated early, there are issues that can be quickly and cheaply solved, which is why we’re committed to practicing preventative care at our Veterinary Hospital.
 Contact us to learn more about our services and how you can help make a difference in the lives of pets.